We’ve compiled a list of the perfect gifts for every job seeker in your life.

-Studies have shown that candidates whose job applications include an employee referral are ten times more likely to land the job.
-Help those on your gift list make those valuable connections by paying for their membership into a relevant professional association.
-WEDDLE’s provides a comprehensive association directory that will make it easy for your loved one to identify the right group for them.
+Studies have shown that candidates whose job applications include an employee referral are 10 times more likely to land the job.
+Help those on your gift list make those valuable connections by paying for their membership to a relevant professional association.
+Association Directory provides a comprehensive association directory that will make it easy for your loved one to identify the right group for them.
 Alternatively, have your gift recipient take a look at the LinkedIn profiles of their managers or peers to see which groups they belong to.

 If the job seeker in your life is interested in making a major career change or industry switch, it may be necessary for them to invest in professional development opportunities to fill certain skill gaps.
 Help your loved one become a more attractive candidate by investing in their learning opportunities.
 These days, professionals don’t need to leave the comfort of their homes to hone new skill sets.
-Consider purchasing a membership to Lynda.com ($25 per month or $240 for the year) or SkillShare ($10 per month or $96 for the year) to increase their knowledge.
+Consider purchasing a membership to Lynda.com ($19.99 per month) or SkillShare ($15 per month or $99 for the year) to help them expand their knowledge.
 Both services offer a free trial to start.

 Anyone who’s ever searched for a job knows how stressful the process can be.
 Help your loved one unwind with a massage.
-You can purchase a gift card for Massage Envy, which can be used in any of their more than 1,000 locations throughout the U.S. Prices range between $70 and $130, depending upon the length of the massage.
+You can purchase a gift card for Massage Envy, which can be used in any of their more than 1,000 locations throughout the U.S. Prices range from $60 and $90, depending on the length of the massage.

 Briefcase or Portfolio